digi-ron/AU-Falcon-SPUD-Project/Engine/SparkPlugs/SparkPlugs.md

 1. replace the sparkplug as required and **hand tighten** using the extension bar and sparkplug socket.

-    > NOTE: hand tightening helps to not crossthread the sparkplug hole

     > NOTE: ensure your sparkplugs are gapped correctly before installation, as this will cause misfires if not paid attention to

     ![sparkplug tightening](./hand-tighen-spark.jpg)

+    > Photo of the socket and extension sitting inside the engine recesses.
+You can hand turn the shaft from this position to avoid cross-threading

 1. drive the sparkplug the rest of the way in using the driver